-V.-THE COAST LINE.
+V .- THE COAST LINE.

-The coast line, from the mouth of the Umtamvuna to the mouth of the Tugela, stretches in a north-easterly direction for about 170 miles.
+The coast line, from the month of the Umtamvana to the month of the Tugela, stretches in a north-easterly direction for about 170 miles.
 There is one mile of coast for every 118 miles of surface.
 Scotland has one for every 6; England one for every 21; Europe one for every 190; South Africa, from Agulhas to the Stevenson Road, one for every 450; and Africa one for every 680.
 The more seacoast a country has in proportion to its size the easier it is to get into the heart of the country, and the greater are the facilities thus possessed by it for trading with other places.